BenjiJackson1/startup/notes.md

 on a page.
 In order to access the DOM file for a page, it can be referenced through the term "document".

+## 7. React Notes

+### React Routers
+I will use react-router-dom Version 6 in this course.
+These allow me to create one page applications that can dynamically update and use different paths to give the appearance of being full fledged multipage applications.

 ## 7. Midterm Preparation

 - Come back to: promise